Menu

 Note: The above recommendations are my findings after analyzing 100s of pro and amateur riders.

-(Remember, choosing the ideal bar rise is a very personal thing, so what you like might be completely off compared to the above chart.)
+(Remember, choosing the ideal bar rise is a very personal, so what you like might be completely off compared to the above chart.)

 How Tall Should Your BMX Bars Be?